 Cannibals inhabit grassy fields and pristine lakes around you, watching your every move; they are the source of ever-present tension in The Forest.
 You would expect such monsters to strike on sight, but their action is erratic.

-Most of the time, they will charge you to make noise during the day and then stop beyond the striking distance to look in silence.
+Most of the time, they will charge you to make noise during the day and then stop to look in silence beyond striking distance.
 Other times, they could feign a retreat before jumping into nearby trees to get behind you quickly.
 The Forest’s enemies are difficult to predict, making each experience exciting.

 The Forest does an excellent job of getting these surprises out when you’re still trying to handle critical meters and resources.
 It’s also crucial to keep a close eye on the resource quality you find.
 Not every berry bush has an abundance that won’t poison you; not all water is safe to drink.
 Meat from hunted animals can rot if not cooked quickly.

 None of the resulting illnesses is too severe to dissuade you from consuming questionable food if you have no other alternative, but worrying about what you consume adds another dimension to the minute-to-minute hunter-gatherer gameplay.

 Cutting down trees for logs or scanning a route to clean water is essential in your first few days on the island, and once you settle down, this aim changes to strengthening your role with a foundation, and maybe elaborate spike traps and tree swings.
 The sheer number of structures you can create is fantastic and, luckily, The Forest doesn’t send illusive blueprints to your imagination.
 At the start, you get a notebook packed with outlines.